Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Bob Cozzie, Chair
+Bob Cozzie, Past Chair

 Bob Cozzie is the Director of the Bureau of Emergency Communications (BOEC) – Portland 9-1-1.
 He started his career as a 9-1-1 call taker for the local Sheriff's Office in Colorado Springs, Colorado in 1995, and his career path includes trainer, lead worker, assistant supervisor, Training Coordinator, and Public Information Officer.
 He earned his Bachelor of Science Degree in Organizational Management from Colorado Christian University, and Bob and his family moved to the Portland area in 2003 where he was the Training Manager for BOEC, and later Director of Clackamas County 911.
 He returned to BOEC in 2018 to assume the director role.
 Bob serves as the Chair of the State Interoperability Executive Council and represents a Non-profit Professional Organization Interested in the Enhancement of Public Safety Communications Systems.
 (Currently the Association of Public Safety Communications Officials (APCO))